MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-get-driverpackagefile-command.md

 ---
-title: Using the get-DriverPackageFile Command
+title: get-DriverPackageFile
-description: Windows Commands topic for **** - ms.custom: na
-ms.prod: windows-server
-ms.reviewer: na
-ms.suite: na
-ms.technology: manage-windows-commands
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: f01a2c67-7e9c-4aad-b625-383f5a1fca25
+description: Windows Commands topic for get-DriverPackageFile, which displays information about a driver package, including the drivers and files it contains. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: f01a2c67-7e9c-4aad-b625-383f5a1fca25
 author: coreyp-at-msft